gingerbeardman/gingerbeardman.github.io/_posts/2021-10-31-hypercard-hanafuda.md

 ![GIF](/images/posts/hypercard-hanafuda-stack.gif#pixel "花札スタック (Hanafuda Stack)") {:.tofigure}

 I found this game in my collection of Japanese Macintosh Magazine CD-ROMs, which at the time of writing totals over 120 discs and almost 500,000 files.
-A real treasure trove of old software that I am sure holds a few more secrets.
+A real treasure trove of old software that I am sure holds a few more secrets!

 ## Hanafuda Resources